 Students who have completed an empirical thesis in a graduate program at another institution may have it evaluated to meet the foundational research project (FRP) requirement.
-The evaluation process begins by submitting the thesis to the research mentor who evaluates it using the program's FRP rubric.
-If approved by the mentor, a second review will be conducted by another faculty member, ideally at the other consortial institution, appointed by the DCT.
-The application to waive the foundational research project requirement with detailed directions about this process is located on under SharePoint -> Student Resources-> Research Docs."
+The evaluation process begins by submitting the thesis to the research mentor who evaluates it using the program's FRP research rubric.
+If approved by the mentor, a second review will be conducted by another faculty member appointed by the DCT.
+The application to waive the foundational research project requirement with directions about this process is located under SharePoint -> Student Resources-> Research Docs."
 Additional information on this process is also found in this Handbook under Foundational Research Project.